Qualys-Public/AWS_Cloud_Agent_Bootstrap/README.md

 _**THIS SCRIPT IS PROVIDED TO YOU "AS IS."
 TO THE EXTENT PERMITTED BY LAW, QUALYS HEREBY DISCLAIMS ALL WARRANTIES AND LIABILITY FOR THE PROVISION OR USE OF THIS SCRIPT.
 IN NO EVENT SHALL THESE SCRIPTS BE DEEMED TO BE CLOUD SERVICES AS PROVIDED BY QUALYS**_

 # Usage:
-Taking an inspiration from GARLC, we have built this tutorial to help you achieve a state where all your newly launched instances will have QCA installed.
+Taking an inspiration from GARLC, we have built this tutorial to help you achieve a state where all your newly launched instances will have Qualys Cloud Agent(CA) installed.
 This tutorial makes use of following services:
 1. AWS Lambda
 2. Amazon EC2 Run Command